 Different organizations have established various classifications for the levels of autonomous driving in autonomous vehicles.

-The first one was NHTSA, the United States federal agency with watches road safety.
-Short after, in Germany, BASt, the federal Institute of road investigation, made up another classification which, as the American one, defined 5 autonomous vehicle’s autonomy levels
+The first one was developed by NHTSA, a federal agency in the United States responsible for road safety.
+Shortly after, in Germany, BASt, the Federal Highway Research Institute, introduced another classification, which, like the American one, included five levels of autonomy for autonomous vehicles.

-A year later in 2014, SAE, international Society of Automotive engineers, made up another classification with six automation levels.
+A year later, in 2014, the SAE (Society of Automotive Engineers), an International Society of Automotive Engineers, created another classification with six levels of automation.

 The OICA (International Organization of Motor Vehicle Manufacturers) developed a classification by combining BASt's and SAE's, more in line with the latter.